Amarillo, Texas: Local government

 In 1913, Amarillo became the first Texas city and the fifth in United States to use the council-manager form of municipal government, with all governmental powers resting in a legislative body, called a council (before 2014, it was called a commission).
-Amarillo's commission is composed of five elected commissioners, one of whom is the mayor of the city.
-The mayor and each commissioner serves a two-year term.
-The role of the commission is to pass ordinances and resolutions, adopt regulations, and appoint city officials, including the city manager.
-While the mayor serves as a presiding officer of the commission, the city manager is the administrative head of the municipal government and is responsible for the administration of all departments.
-The city commission holds its regular meetings on Tuesday of each week.
+Five elected commissioners, one of whom is the mayor, comprise the council.
+All serve a two-year term.
+The commission's role is to pass ordinances and resolutions, adopt regulations, and appoint city officials including the city manager.
+Although the mayor serves as a presiding officer of the commission, the city manager is the administrative head of the municipal government and is responsible for the administration of all departments.
+The city commission meets on Tuesday of each week.
+The mayor is Cole Stanley, and the city manager is Jared Miller.